janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 # CATS: Raspbery Pi Twitter Mining Server
-CATS (Continuous rAspberry pi Tweets collection Server) consists of a Python script that works w

-Rather than running one Tweepy session a day, which results in tweets that are only from one period of time in the day, this project works with Raspberry Pi to _collect tweets continuously throughout_ (within the Twitter API rate-limit).
+CATS (Continuous rAspberry pi Tweets collection Server) can be used to turn a Raspberry Pi into a Twitter mining server.
+Using a server allows for tweets to be continuously collected throughout the day, rather than at one specific time period.
+CATS is therefore ideal for any project looking to observe patterns on Twitter throughout a range of time.
 This project is fully open-source under the MIT License.

 ## Table of Contents ##
 <!--ts-->